-Whether the vegan scalloped potatoes are served in a fancy casserole dish or in a clear pyrex dish they look beautiful.
-Eyes will light up and everyone will say “Pass the Potatoes, Please’.
+Whether these easy vegan scalloped potatoes are served in a fancy casserole dish or in a clear pyrex dish they look beautiful.
+Eyes will light up and everyone will say "Pass the Potatoes, Please'.

 I don't think anyone can have enough potato recipes and you might as well start by having the most delicious and classic ones.

-Scalloped Potatoes, first, Twice Baked Potatoes, second, Roasted New Red Potatoes, third, Potato Patties, fourth, Fried Potato Slices in an Iron skillet, fifth.
-Classics!
+Scalloped Potatoes, first, Twice Baked Potatoes, second, Roasted New Red Potatoes, third, Potato Patties, fourth, Fried Potato Slices in an Iron skillet, fifth, Hasselback Potatoes, sixth.
+All Classics!